SamWang8891/SamWang8891/README.md

 [SamWang's Blog](https://blog.smashit.tw)

 The blog is mostly in Mandarin.
-I use it to jot down some tech stuff that I might forget later and things that catch my interest.
+I use it to write some tech stuff that I might forget later and things that catch my interest.

 ---